The Amazing Race 25: Critical response

 The Amazing Race 25 received positive reviews.
 Jodi Walker of Entertainment Weekly called this season a "good underdog story".
 Daniel Fienberg of HitFix was critical of some structural decisions but was positive towards this season overall.
+Daron Aldridge of Box Office Prophets called it an "otherwise enjoyable season" and wrote, "I think it was very entertaining and most of the challenges were fun to watch because they were actually challenging."
 Alex Morella of "Survivor Oz" said "Well…it started really well…went bland in the middle for a bit…but finished strongly!
 I enjoyed this season and The Amazing Race put out a good product for its Silver Anniversary!
 I enjoyed the teams…quite a few of the challenges (although several better detours are needed in some legs…and no Morocco!)"
 In 2016, this season was ranked 7th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2023, Rhenn Taguiam of Game Rant ranked this season as the fourteenth-best season.
+In 2024, Taguiam's ranking was updated with this season ranked 17th out of 36.